brooksn/resume/src/resume.md

 - Communicated project requirements with a remote development team.
 - Defined goals and set deadlines for tasks with a remote development team.
 - Reviewed code for consistency with best practices for extending Wordpress.
-- Used the Wordpress theme and plugin APIs to extend its core functionality.

 # Volunteer Experience